nhn/tui.grid/docs/using-summary.md

 ## Disabling Automatic Summary

-There is another property available for a value object of the `columnContent`.
+There is another property available for a value object of the `columnContent` or `defaultContent`.
 The name of the property is `useAutoSummary` and this determines whether using the automatic summary or not.
 As a default value of a `useAutoSummary` is `true`, if you want to use a `template` function without auto-summary, use should set this property to `false` like example below.

 ```javascript
 // …